Orvybr0wn1/swift-welcome/README.md

 ![](https://s3.amazonaws.com/learn-verified/XcodeTerminal2.png)

-In order for these changes to take place, copy and paste this command inside terminal
+In order for these changes to take place, copy and paste this command inside terminal:

 `source ~/.bash_profile`